 Once you have downloaded your client, and installed it, you will have to connect to the windfyre.net server.
 For help in doing this please consult the help file that came with your client.
 It helps if you pick a username that is recognizable as being you.
 Impersonating someone else may get you banned.
 Once you have joined you should register your account.

 IRC also allows you to use commands in addition to typing just text.
 The standard

 user will not need to know all the commands.
 A few basics that might

 /me --creates an third person action phrase starting with your username

-/whois [username] --tells you information about the person whose name
+/whois [username] --tells you information about the person whose name you typed in